-1.2.3.1.1.
-If you do not own or operate an oil and natural gas facility within 50 meters from the latitude and longitude provided in the notification subject to the regulation under this subpart, report this result to the EPA under paragraph §60.5371a(e) of this section.
-Your super-emitter event investigation is deemed complete under this subpart.
+- 1.2.3.1.1.
+If you do not own or operate an oil and natural gas facility within 50 meters from the latitude and longitude provided in the notification subject to the regulation under this subpart, report this result to the EPA under paragraph §60.5371a(e).
+Your superemitter event investigation is deemed complete under this subpart.

-[40 CFR 60.5371a(a)(1)]

-1.2.3.1.2.
-If you own or operate an oil and natural gas facility within 50 meters from the latitude and longitude provided in the notification, and there is an affected facility or associated equipment subject to this subpart onsite, you must investigate to determine the source of the super-emitter event in accordance with paragraph §60.5371a(a)(2) of this section, maintain records of your investigation, and report the results in accordance with paragraph §60.5371a(b) of this section.
+[40 CFR 60.5371a(a)(1)] - 1.2.3.1.2.
+If you own or operate an oil and natural gas facility within 50 meters from the latitude and longitude provided in the notification, and there is an affected facility or associated equipment subject to this subpart onsite, you must investigate to determine the source of the super-emitter event in accordance with paragraph §60.5371a(a)(2), maintain records of your investigation, and report the results in accordance with paragraph §60.5371a(b).